LiteSoul/VuetheCryptos/README.md

   5. ~~Make the list collapsable~~ (done)

-- Prompt the mobile user to add to homescreen
+- Prompt the mobile user to add to homescreen from mobile devices